openapistack/docs/docs/api-first.md

 openapi-stack is not an opinionated framework, nor does it require you to pick any specific framework.

 You choose whether to build your frontend in React, Angular, Vue, Svelte, your backend with Express, Nest.js, AWS Lambda, Google Cloud Function, etc.

-These libraries are built to be simple, generic and work on pure Typescript or Javascript.